apache/cassandra/doc/source/getting_started/configuring.rst

 Main runtime properties
 ^^^^^^^^^^^^^^^^^^^^^^^

-Most of configuration in Cassandra is done via yaml properties that can be set in ``cassandra.yaml``.
+Configuring Cassandra is done by setting yaml properties in the ``cassandra.yaml`` file.
 At a minimum you should consider setting the following properties:

-- ``cluster_name``: the name of your cluster.
+- ``cluster_name``: Set the name of your cluster.
-- ``seeds``: a comma separated list of the IP addresses of your cluster seeds.
+- ``seeds``: A comma separated list of the IP addresses of your cluster :term:`seed nodes`.
-- ``storage_port``: you don't necessarily need to change this but make sure that there are no firewalls blocking this port.
+- ``storage_port``: Check that you don't have the default port of 7000 blocked by a firewall.
-- ``listen_address``: the IP address of your node, this is what allows other nodes to communicate with this node so it is important that you change it.
+- ``listen_address``: The :term:`listen address` is the IP address of a node that allows it to communicate with other nodes in the cluster.
+Set to `localhost` by default.
 Alternatively, you can set ``listen_interface`` to tell Cassandra which interface to use, and consecutively which address to use.
-Set only one, not both.
+Set one property, not both.
-- ``native_transport_port``: as for storage\_port, make sure this port is not blocked by firewalls as clients will communicate with Cassandra on this port.
+- ``native_transport_port``: Check that you don't have the default port of 9042 blocked by a firewall, so that clients like cqlsh can communicate with Cassandra on this port.

 Changing the location of directories